 Several members of NE 2140 are involved in plant diagnostics, extension education, and some are affiliated with the National Plant Diagnostics Network (NPDN).
 These individuals are likely first detectors of invasive and emerging nematode pests and/or trainers of first detectors of invasive and emerging nematode pests.

 Plant diagnosticians at several state, university, and private plant diagnostic and regulatory laboratories have expressed a need for training in speciation of root-knot nematodes, particularly M. enterolobii and M. floridensis.
-Most diagnosticians have had basic training in identification of nematodes to the genus, but not species level.
+Most diagnosticians have had basic training in identification of nematodes to the genus, but not the species level.
 The University of Florida Nematode Assay Lab (NAL) regularly speciates root-knot nematodes using molecular and classical morphological methods.
 The NAL maintain stock cultures of the root-knot nematodes common in the southern US: M. incognita, M. javanica, M. arenaria, M. enterolobii, M. floridensis, M. graminis, and M. marylandi and teach speciation of these nematodes as part of graduate courses.
 In 2022 the NAL will offer a hands-on, 2.5-day root-knot nematode identification short course, where attendees will speciate several species using classical morphological techniques and mitochondrial haplotyping.

 University of Hawaii Nematology Lab and Sustainable Pest Management Lab will also survey for detection of M. enterolobii and M. floridensis on coffee, guava, and sweet potato using molecular identification tools.
 As a transit point between Asia and the US mainland, and as a tropical/subtropical environment growing many hosts of M. enterolobii and M. floridensis, the chance for introduction and establishment of these nematodes in Hawaii is great.